wwuoti/blog/src/posts/blog/spotify-notification-bug.md

 Well, back to those more-or-less-sketchy APK mirroring sites.

 Let's pick a version many months before this appeared, something like May 2023.
-There.
+That's my best guess.

 `100666950`.

 That's the code.
 Input it into Aurora store, and then let's go.

 Hold on, what?
 I can't downgrade the application itself?
 Of course, you first have to uninstall the newer version of the application.
-It's not like dodwngrading should be easy.
+It's not like downgrading should be easy.
 Remember, version go up.
 Never down.
 Diamond hands or something.

 And don't get me started on software designed to expire like milk.
 What do you mean the version is too old and I have to upgrade?
 Do you have the new version on your website?
 What do you mean the Play Store is the only way to get it?

+## Changelog: fixes and minor improvements

+> *The user doesn't matter.
+Only velocity.
+More features.
+More!*

+This is what it feels like to use modern applications, on the web and on mobile.

+And not just that, but A/B testing causes your experience to vary from other people's experience.